h3lio5/linguistic-style-transfer-pytorch/README.md

 To get a basic overview of the paper, read the [summary](summary.md).

-## Setup Instructions and Dependencies
+## 1.Setup Instructions and Dependencies
 You may setup the repository on your local machine by either downloading it or running the following line on `terminal`.

 ``` Batchfile